Last updated: May 8, 2026

 A Legacy That Spans Millennia

-Their ambition would compel the creation of other seemingly impossible structures and monuments across multiple eras of ancient Egypt, including the Temples of Ramses II; Nefertari, Abu Simbel, the Valley of the Kings, and the Karnak and Luxor Temples.
-That influence extends to the modern day as well, with the creation of the Grand Egyptian Museum (GEM) that has been recognized as one of the best museums in the world.
+Their ambition would compel the creation of other seemingly impossible structures and monuments across multiple eras of ancient Egypt, including the Temples of Ramses II and Nefertari at Abu Simbel, the Valley of the Kings, and the Karnak and Luxor Temples.
+That influence extends to the modern day as well, with the creation of the Grand Egyptian Museum (GEM), recognised as one of the best museums in the world.

 What the Stones Actually Teach Us